Universal topological classes of black holes surrounded by quintessence: Kerr black hole surrounded by quintessence

-This section investigates the topological classification of Kerr spacetime under a quintessence field, along with its extension to an AdS background.
+This section investigates the topological classification of Kerr spacetime under a quintessence field.
 First, in the Boyer-Lindquist coordinate system, the Kerr spacetime metric in the quintessence background is given by:~\cite{kbh}

-where $a$ is the rotation parameter, in the absent of the quintessence field $c$, the spacetime metric \eqref{kbh} coincides with Kerr metric.
+Where $a$ is the rotation parameter, in the absent of the quintessence field $c$, the spacetime metric \eqref{kbh} coincides with Kerr metric.
 The mass, temperature and entropy of a black hole are respectively functions of the event horizon radius $r_+$